 - Supporting marginalised communities to claim their rights: examples include asylum seekers and refugees, indigenous communities, informal settlement residents, LGBTQI+ communities, rural communities, sanitation workers, waste pickers, women and girls, etc.

-- Collaborating with national and international human rights bodies
+- Lobbying national and international human rights bodies

 - Demonstrations, protests and rallies

 - Direct engagement with government

 - Lodging complaints to regulators or national human rights institutions

 - Media influencing